Yoast/wordpress-seo/readme.txt

 * Enhancements
 	* Updated the Dashboard Widget with a new design.
 	* Added additional explanations to the Configuration wizard.
-	* Added contentinfo landmark for assistive technologies to the Configuration wizard page.
+	* Added `contentinfo` landmark for assistive technologies to the Configuration wizard page.
 	* Introduces `wpseo_manager` and `wpseo_editor` roles.
-	* Introduces `wpseo_manage_options` capability to control which user has access to all SEO settings.
+	* Introduces `wpseo_manage_options` capability to control which users have access to all SEO settings.
-	* Introduces `wpseo_edit_advanced_metadata` capability to control which user has access to the advanced SEO settings.
+	* Introduces `wpseo_edit_advanced_metadata` capability to control which users have access to the advanced SEO settings.

 * Bugfixes
 	* Fixed a bug where certain options (`site_type`, `environment_type` and `has_multiple_authors`) would be reset to their default value whenever one of the feature toggles were changed.